Why can you limit the number of requests patients can submit through PATCHS?

 You can choose to show a message that tells patients the next time PATCHS is available for requests when a request limit is reached.

-The patient will then be advise when PATCHS is next available for requests.
+The patient will then be advised when PATCHS is next available for requests.

 You should click the 'Submit' button at the bottom of the page to confirm the limits.

-What are patients told to do when PATCHS limits have been reached?
+What standard messages do patients see when PATCHS limits have been reached?

 How many requests should I limit PATCHS to?